 Not only must you stop, but you must also provide your name, address and vehicle registration number to anyone who has reasonable grounds to request this information.
 This includes anyone else who was involved in the collision, such as the other driver.
 These details must be correct.

 Only once this information has been exchanged are you free to leave the scene of the accident.
 The exception to this rule is if you stop but no one else does, meaning you have no one to exchange details with.
 In this scenario, you must report the accident to the police instead.
-This must be done within 24 hours.
+This must be done within 24 hours. if you fail to do this you could incur a AC20 (Failing to give particulars or report an accident within 24 hours) and carries a point penalty of 5 to 10 points on your licence.

 What happens if I don’t stop at the scene of an accident?